 Nutrient application via the irrigation system serves a number of purposes in substrate-based systems:

-- It replenishes the moisture taken up the plant that is lost via the process of transpiration from the leaves.
+- It replenishes the moisture taken up by the plant that is lost via the process of transpiration from the leaves.

 - It flushes through fresh nutrient solution, providing mineral ions for uptake by the roots.